 The following forms of healing arts and bodywork where born from the traditions of Japan, China, Thailand, India, Polynesia and the Maya of the Yucatan peninsula.

 Each style has a pace, rythym and quality of touch that is as unique as regional cuisine.
 Try them all to find the session that makes your body resonate.
-As creativity permits, video links will be added to enhance the selection process.

 A sacred form of Temple Bodywork from Hawaii, combines energy raising movements from the art of Hula with deep forearm strokes and nourishing coconut oil.
 The sensation is like having waves wash over the body taking all manner of stress and discomfort away.